tlwilliams895/curriculum-docs/src/guide/style.rst

 .. admonition:: Example

-   Ryan said, "I used to think less was more, but now I’m thinking more is more!"
+   Ryan said, "I used to think less was more, but now I'm thinking more is more!"

-   You might be thinking to yourself, *JavaScript sure is a crazy language!* And you’d be right.
+   You might be thinking to yourself, *JavaScript sure is a crazy language!* And you'd be right.

 The only other proper use of quotes is to refer to a word as an object within a sentence.